asearfos/chipper/docs/chipper_manual.md

  1.  segment songs (or other acoustic signals)

- 2.  determine the threshold for note size
+ 2.  determine the threshold for noise

  3.  determine the threshold for syllable similarity, or